Back Pain After Car Accident & Back Injury From Car Accident

 - Surgery

-For severe back injuries such as those in which there is a risk of bone fragments damaging the spinal cord, surgery may be the best possible recourse.
-The car accident victim may require physical therapy for an extended period of time in order to regain mobility and strengthen the back.
+Surgery may be the best recourse for severe back injuries from car accidents, such as those with a risk of bone fragments damaging the spinal cord.
+The car accident victim may require physical therapy for an extended period to regain mobility and strengthen the back.

 Common types of back surgeries

-There are four common types of back surgeries that are often needed after a severe back injury resulting from a car accident.
+Four common types of back surgeries are often needed after a severe back injury resulting from a car accident.
 These include:

 When Does an Injured Patient Require Back Fusion Surgery?

-Spinal fusion is required when a patient has suffered an injury to the discs or vertebrae in the neck or back.
-The injury can occur as a result of twisting, falling, or an impact injury caused by a jolt that leads to a fracture or herniated disc.
+Spinal fusion is generally required when a patient has injured the discs or vertebrae in the neck or back.
+The injury can occur due to twisting, falling, or an impact injury caused by a jolt that leads to a fracture or herniated disc.
 This often happens in traumatic car accidents.
-If the patient has constantly been in pain after the injury, then he or she would probably require back fusion surgery.
+If the patient has constantly been in pain after the injury, they would probably require back fusion surgery.
 Such pain is normally caused by body movement that exerts pressure against the spinal nerves and is often disabling.
 Back fusion surgery stops this movement of the vertebrae and treats the cause of pain.

 The Importance of a Medical Exam